 The judge in the discussion is Lori Sattler, a 51-year-old Acting State Supreme Court Justice who was in the process of selling her apartment to buy another one.
 But what she didn’t expect was getting scammed in such a critical situation.

 [irp posts=”54339″ name=”Phishing Scams: 5 Excellent Tips That Will Protect You”]

 According to NYDailyNews report, Sattler called on the law enforcement authorities and alerted about the scam.
 She told police that on Friday, June 7th she received an email from someone pretending to be her lawyer asking her to send money to a bank account.

-Following the instruction, she wired $1,057,500 to the bank account however rather than his lawyer the money was sent to a bank in China, reportedly Commerce Bank of China.
+Following the instruction, she wired $1,057,500 to the bank account however rather than her lawyer the money was sent to a bank in China, reportedly Commerce Bank of China.